 The MET Gala

 The 2020 MET Gala was postponed indefinitely after the Metropolitan Museum of Art announced that "all programs and events through May 15 will be canceled or postponed,” including the annual Gala, as confirmed by Vogue.
 This is in accordance with the Centers for Disease Control and Prevention's advisement that there should not be any gatherings with 50 or more people for the next eight weeks.
-A new date for the Gala, which was set to take place on May 4, has yet to be announced.

 The 2020 Electronic Entertainment Expo, also known as E3, was officially cancelled due to coronavirus concerns on Wednesday, March 11.
 The gaming event was meant to take place in June at the Los Angeles Convention Center.
 "We are very disappointed that we are unable to hold this event for our fans and supporters," said organizers, the Entertainment Software Association, per Bloomberg.
 However, they added that they would try to put together an online experience for fans and people who had planned to attend the event.